geshan/geshan.github.com/posts/2020-11-20-nodejs-with-docker.md

 > 1% of the websites tracked by W3tech might seem a small number, but Node.js is popular in websites with high traffic as mentioned above.

-With high scalability in the picture, it becomes a lot easier to scale the application horizontally with Docker and Kubernetes.
-Using Docker with Node.js enables high scalability.
+With high [software scalability](/blog/2020/12/software-scalability/) in the picture, it becomes a lot easier to scale the application horizontally with Docker and Kubernetes.
+We can say thet, using Docker with Node.js enables high scalability.

 ## Assumptions for Docker with Node.js